lucidrains/imagen-pytorch/README.md

 - <a href="https://huggingface.co/">🤗 Huggingface</a> for their amazing transformers library.
 The text encoder portion is pretty much taken care of because of them

+- <a href="https://github.com/jorgemcgomes">Jorge Gomes</a> for helping out with the T5 loading code and advice on the correct T5 version

 - You?
 It isn't done yet, chip in if you are a researcher or skilled ML engineer